The upcoming garden work was also not neglected while I was on site in December 2020. The garden was overgrown with grass, which we weeded.

 With the onset of the rainy season, the sown seeds grow very well.
 Soon mutete can be harvested.
 Pumpkin, corn, okra and melons are growing, but also the weeds , bush and shrubs, so that continues to require a lot of work in the garden.

-Due to the lack of experience in agriculture, the efforts of the workers were not rewarded and the yields were minimal.
-In order to make up for this lack of knowledge, we have now hired 2 farmers to train our workers and help them to cultivate the enlarged garden and the adjacent fields.
+Due to the lack of experience in farming, the workers' efforts were not rewarded and the yields were minimal.
+To compensate for this lack of knowledge, we will now hire two farmers to train our workers and help them manage the enlarged garden and adjacent fields.